llm-bible/llm-bible.github.io/_publications/thakur2024no.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.15735"}
   - {name: "Code", url: "https://github.com/huggingface/autotrain-advanced"}
-tags: ['Training Techniques', 'Model Architecture', 'Tools', 'Pretraining Methods', 'Transformer', 'Has Code', 'Applications']
+tags: ['Transformer', 'Tools', 'Applications', 'Model Architecture', 'Training Techniques', 'Has Code', 'Pretraining Methods']
 ---
 With the advancements in open-source models, training (or finetuning) models on custom datasets has become a crucial part of developing solutions which are